Emotional Support Animal Policy

 - NIACC may consider the following factors, among others, as evidence in determining whether the presence of the animal is reasonable or in the making of housing assignments for individuals with ESAs, including, but not limited to:

-- The space available is insufficient to house the animal and the necessary cage/crate to hold the animal;
+- The space available is insufficient to house the necessary cage/crate to hold the animal;

 - The animal’s presence would force another individual from individual housing (e.g. serious allergies);